suhasx00td/android_device_lenovo_marino_OFRP/README.md

 ---

-This device tree can be used to build TWRP Recovery for Lenovo K8 Plus
+This device tree can be used to build TWRP/OFRP Recovery for Lenovo K8 Plus